 9. Incision site marks

-For some people those with darker pigmented skin, the site where a surgeon inserts the liposuction cannula and moves it around can inflame and injure the skin leaving an incision mark that takes time to fade.
-A good surgeon will consider this and use incision entry points that can be covered up with clothing.
+For some people those with darker pigmented skin, the site where a doctor inserts the liposuction cannula and moves it around can inflame and injure the skin leaving an incision mark that takes time to fade.
+A good doctor will consider this and use incision entry points that can be covered up with clothing.

 With darkly pigmented skin the marks can still be seen for some years whereas it will be closer to six months for those with lighter skin pigmentation.